tonyxuqqi/tikv/PERFORMANCE_CRITICAL_PATH.md

-# Performance Critical Path of read or write requests
+# Performance Critical Path of user requests
-There're some functions that are in the critical path of read or write requests.
+There're many files whose functions are in the critical path of read or write requests.
 They're so important to the overall performance that any regression will directly impact user experience.
-We added a comment [PerformanceCriticalPath] to highlight these critical functions.
-Please note that not all functions in critical path are marked, for example many short but very common functions are not marked.
-So please pay special attention when you change code that is itself marked as [PerformanceCriticalPath] or called by functions marked as [PerformanceCriticalPath].
+We added a comment #[PerformanceCriticalPath] to highlight these critical files.
+Please note that this is the best-effort work and it's not possible to mark all files in critical path, but when it's marked please pay special attention when you change its code.

-Here're some typical mistakes that should be avoided in these functions.
+Here're some typical mistakes that should be avoided in the #[PerformanceCriticalPath] files.
-* Unnecessary synchronous I/O.
+* Unnecessary synchronous I/O. Here 'unnecessary' means it's not a MUST for serving the current user request.
+For example, on_gc_snap() in peers.rs should not be in Fsm message handling.
 * Verbose logging with infor or above log level.
 * Global lock.
 * Long tasks that do not have to be synchronous.(Could be done in background thread instead.)